Comfort. Edible comfort. That’s what we want, as the temps and leaves drop.

 “Together, the flavors, temperatures and textures create a world of dance and fun chaos on the palette.
 It’s certainly one of my all-time favorites that pops up on seasonal menus in different forms,” Metzger says.
 “I love fun food.”

-For another dessert that’s also entertaining, you can’t go wrong with the Bananas Foster: bananas sauteed tableside, topped with brown sugar and creme de banane.
+For another dessert that’s also entertaining, you can’t go wrong with the Bananas Foster (if it’s on the fall menu): bananas sauteed tableside, topped with brown sugar and creme de banane.
 The taste of fall comes out in the rum and cinnamon.
 Top it with vanilla ice cream for a splurge.

 Leaf Vegetarian Restaurant

-Or for something extra decadent, order the Coconut Forbidden Black Rice Pudding, made with spiced coconut cream, apple-cranberry compote and candied walnuts.
+Or for something extra decadent, look for the Coconut Forbidden Black Rice Pudding, made with spiced coconut cream, apple-cranberry compote and candied walnuts.
 It’s oh so fall, and of course, it’s vegan and gluten-free, too.

 Pair any of your desserts with an after-dinner drink, like a dessert wine or the restaurant’s specialty hot cocktail, a Naughty Chai: housemade coffee liqueur mixed with housemade chai, made with almond or soy milk.